 Within a few days, some sepoys of the regiment at Meerut refused to use the new cartridges during an army drill.
 It was rumoured that the new cartridges were coated with the fat of cows and pigs.
 For their refusal to obey the orders, eighty five sepoys were dismissed from service.
 They were sentenced to ten years in jail.
 This incidence happened on 9 May 1857.

 The Backlash: The other soldiers in Meerut responded in extraordinary way.
-On 10 May, the soldier marched to the jail and released the imprisoned sepoys.
-They attacked in killed British officers.
+On 10 May, soldiers marched to the jail and released the imprisoned sepoys.
+They attacked and killed British officers.
 They captured guns and ammunition.
 They set fire to the buildings and properties of the British.
 They declared a war on the firangis.

 Anointment of the New Leader: After creating mayhem in Meerut, the soldiers rode throughout the night of 10th May and reached Delhi the next morning.
 When the regiments in Delhi heard the news, they also rose up in rebellion.
 The soldiers gathered around the Red Fort and demanded to meet Bahadur Shah Zafar.
 The emperor was hesitant to challenge the might of the British but the soldiers persisted in their demand.
 They forced their way into the palace.
 They proclaimed the Badhshah as their leader.